|2017||17-2-3||.841||NCAA D-II Quarterfinalist|

 |Total||501-90-54||.819||Seven NCAA Championships|

-Brian McManus was in his 31st season in charge of the University of California San Diego women's soccer program in 2017.
-With a remarkable career record of 501-90-54, he finished the 2017 campaign with the most wins in NCAA Division II women's soccer history.
-What began as a three-month interim appointment back in 1987, is now a three-decade legacy of success.
+Brian McManus completed his 31st season in charge of the University of California San Diego women's soccer program in 2017.
+With a career record of 501-90-54, he finished the 2017 campaign with the most wins in NCAA Division II women's soccer history.
+What began as a three-month interim appointment back in 1987 concluded in a three-decade legacy of success.

 At the conclusion of a 2-1 overtime triumph over Western Washington in an NCAA Division II Championship national quarterfinal in Denver, Colo., on Nov.
 16, 2012, McManus attained career victory No. 433, passing Gabe Mejail of Merrimack College (MA) for sole possession of the No. 1 spot all-time among coaches with at least 10 seasons at a Division II school.
 Through 2016, McManus had 14 more wins than Mejail.